wildart/CSCI271/docs/Control-Statements.md

     5! = 5 * 4 * 3 * 2 * 1 (which is 120).

-Use **while** statements in each of the following:
+Use loop statements in each of the following:

-- Write a program that reads a nonnegative integer and computes and prints its factorial.
+- Write a function that reads a nonnegative integer and computes its factorial.

 - Write a program that estimates the value of the mathematical constant *e* by using the formula: